 After 12 noon, your request will only be processed if it's considered medically urgent to be dealt with on the day.
 Patient requests submitted after 12pm will be reviewed by a clinician and you will be advised to resubmit it the following day or contact 111 after 6.30pm if it’s not deemed an emergency.
-The Urgent Treatment Centre at Grantham Hospital is also available 24 hours a day.
+A walk-in service is available at Grantham Hospital from 6-10pm every evening.
 The easiest way to order medication is to register for online ordering with SystmOnline, or by downloading the NHS app to your smartphone.
 Requests for items such as reports, fit notes, letters etc will continue to be handled under the usual Practice processes.

 Thank you in advance for your understanding and cooperation as this will help us to manage our patients needs more efficiently.

 Please click the logo above.